Marjorie Cottle: Women and motorcycling

 By 1926 there were so many women participating in various races and trials throughout Britain that the Motor Cycle Manufacturers' Union, the industry's trade organisation, decided to honour some of the more prominent ones with a special banquet in London.
 The occasion was well publicised, not only in the mainstream press but also in motor cycle publications and even women's magazines such as Home Notes.

 Miss Cottle won the prize for the best performance by a "lady rider" in the 1927 Scott Trial.
 She was the only woman to complete the course.
 After competing in the famous Scott Trials, the magazine 'The Motor Cycle' had to admit she had successfully finished the grueling course "while burly men had given up from sheer exhaustion".

 The fact that she was often the only female entrant and very successful meant she often featured in daily newspapers, motorcycle magazines and general publications.
 Her riding skill and expertise were regularly praised such as "rode better than any mere man could hope to".
 At least one editor specifically said the Marjorie was judged not just for doing well as a woman but for riding better than most of the men.
 Marjorie also gained a lot of press attention and photographs because of her appearance and the importance she placed on it.
 Many event reports included comments like "smiling as happily as ever" or on how smart she looked when her fellow riders were disheveled and muddy.
 Marjorie wrote articles for various publications extolling the benefits of motorcycling and how to look smart whilst doing it.
 She wrote about how women riders are finding motorcycling is healthy and good for the complexion.
 She described herself as a fanatic about women motorcyclist doing themselves justice.
 She was concerned that all riders face prejudice, but females faced the most.
 Her advice was to never let yourself be photographed using the wrong spanner or donning make up whilst sat on the motorcycle or of being untidy and dirty.
 This was also extended to male riders.
 She was clear that you got filthy riding trials but you cleaned yourself up as much as possible before going into a bar or other public area.

 On one occasion she rode to Holyhead and got on a ferry.
 She arrived in Dublin at 4pm.
 The 5am start of the End to End Ireland regularity Trial was 250 miles away in County Cork. so she rode there and arrived with 2 hours to spare before riding the 260 miles of the first day of the trial.

+Cottle was a member of the London Ladies' Motor Club a motorcycle club for women based in London, founded in 1926/7 by racer and stunt rider Jessie Hole (later Jessie Ennis).
+The club president was Kathleen Pelham Burn (Countess of Drogheda), Betty Debenham was press secretary and other members included Nancy Debenham, Violette Cordery and Mrs Victor Bruce.